open-atmos/camp/test/monarch/README.md

 Where x may be `CPU One-cell` for CPU execution and `GPU BDF` for GPU execution.

+## Using a profiling tool

+You can add a profiling tool in a similar way than it is implemented for the GPU profiling.

+You can check file "mainMonarch.py" the code related to the variables "nsight" and "nvprof", like:

+`if (conf.profileCuda == "nvprof" and conf.caseGpuCpu ==
+"GPU"):`

+You should see that the command line that calls the GPU profilers "nvprofs" and "nsight" is added to the rest of the command line to run the program.

 # Profiling GPU

 Run `python profilingGPU.py` for an example of profiling